mirisuzanne/mia/content/site/why.md

 ---
-title: Notes Towards Queer Art
+title: Notes Towards a More Queer Art
 sub: and a more humane technology
 date: 2011-09-17
 erasure: true